Search for Periodic Variability in $\gamma$-ray Blazars Using \textit{Fermi}-LAT: Correction and the Calibration of the Test Statistics

 \subsection{Global significance}

 In our periodicity analysis, there was no prior knowledge of the frequencies of the potential signal.
 In these conditions, it is statistically more rigorous to employ a ``global significance'' \citep[e.g.,][]{benkhali_power_spectrum}.
 This significance accounts for the look-elsewhere effect, which is the ratio between the probability of observing the excess at some fixed value and the probability of observing it anywhere in the value range considered in the analysis \citep{gross_vitells_trial}.
-The ``global significance'' is obtained by applying a correction to the ``local significance'', which is the significance of the periodicity in an LC at a specific value that is obtained for each method.
-This correction is estimated by
+The ``global significance'' is obtained by applying a correction to the ``local significance'', which is the test statistics of the periodicity in an LC at a specific value obtained for each method.
+This correction is approximated by

 where $N$ is the trial factor.
 In our study, we have to consider two potential issues.
-One is that we do not know the frequency for each source a priori, so we must search for the highest peak in each of the periodograms.
-The second issue is that we do not know a priori which sources exhibit periodic behavior, so we must select them from the periodograms, as well.
+One is that we do not know the frequency for each source a priori, so we must search for the highest peak in each periodogram.
+The second issue is that we do not know a priori which sources exhibit periodic behavior, so we must also select them from the periodograms.
 Consequently, searching $P$ independent periods (frequencies) in each of the periodograms of $B$ blazars, the number of trials is

 We do not consider the number of methods in the trials since we present all the results for all the methods equally in our tables for each blazar, avoiding picking the highest significant result according to a single method.